-When the box is narrow it's left can edge can have a relatively large value while still having the whole box in the playing area.
+Note that when the box is narrow its left can edge can have a relatively large value while still having the whole box in the playing area.
 However, when the box is wide, it cannot move quite as far without having its right edge going outside the playing area.
 You may set up the random number generator to only give values that will result in the widest box staying inside the playing area.
-For extra credit, you can further refine the program so that even the narrower boxes can end up all the way on the right of the playing area.
+For extra credit you can make it so that even narrower boxes can end up all the way to the right.